hyperion1209/netauto_ng_infra_tf/README.md

 https://registry.terraform.io/providers/linz/keycloak/latest/docs

 ## TODO
+### General
+- [ ] Get proper certificates
 ### Prometheus
-- monitor server pvc utilization and adjust size to keep 7 days worth of data
+- [ ] monitor server pvc utilization and adjust size to keep 7 days worth of data
+### Keycloak
+- [x] Add client dedicated scope mapper to TF code and remove the manual one
+- [ ] Grafana doesn't use http to access keycloak
+- [ ] Find a way to authenticate apps without the need for client secret in app config

 ## Known Issues
 ### Grafana